Josefinekihlstrom/LauraDay/TESTING.md

     - When a category has less than 8 products no additional buttons are displayed.

 ### Product details page
+- Make sure the orange banner is displayed and covering the width of the page.
+- Click on the product image to see that it links to a new tab displaying the image in larger size.
+- Click on the category name to see that it links to the products page displaying all products within that category.
+- *(When logged in as a superuser)*
+    - Click on the 'Edit' link to see that it links to the 'Edit Product' page of the chosen product.
+        - Make sure toast message is displayed
+    - Click on the 'Remove' link to see that it links back to the 'All Products' page after deleting the chosen product.
+        - Make sure toast message is displayed.
+- *(When not logged in)*
+    - Make sure the user cannot see the edit and remove links.
+    - Make sure that the user cannot access the edit page of a product by typing in ``edit/`` between ``products/`` and ``<product id>/`` in the url.
+    Instead, the user gets redirected to the login page.
+- *(When logged in as a regular user)*
+    - Make sure the user cannot see the edit and delete links.
+    - Make sure that the user cannot access the edit page of a product by typing in ``edit/`` between ``products/`` and ``<product id>/`` in the url.
+    Instead, the user gets redirected to the 'Home' page with a toast message displaying a 404 error.
+- When the product quantity is displayed as ```1``, make sure that the minus button is disabled but the plus button work as intended.
+- When the product quantity is displaying a number larger than ``1`` but less than ``99``, make sure that both minus and plus buttons work as intended.
+- When the product quantity is displayed as ``99``, make sure that the plus button is disabled but the minus button work as intended.
+- Click on the 'Products' button to see that it links to the 'All Products' page.
+- Click on the 'Add To Bag' button after choosing a quantity between ``1`` and ``99`` and the product/products gets added to the shopping bag.
+A toast message appears displaying the current content of the shopping bag.
+- Manually type in a number larger than ``99`` and click on the 'Add To Bag' button.
+    - The quantity of the product will not be added to the shopping bag and the user the user is prompted to select a number between ``1`` and ``99`` instead.
+- Manually type in a number less than ``1`` and click on the 'Add To Bag' button.
+    - The quantity of the product will not be added to the shopping bag and the user is prompted to select a number larger than ``1``.
+- If the quantity
+-

 ### Add product page